mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What should be routed on each layer?
 What should be routed on inner layers vs top/bottom layer?
 - Which layer(s) should be the ground layer(s)?
 - Which layers should high-speed signals be routed?
-- Which layters should power planes be on?
+- Which layers should power planes be on?
 - What components would require a higher layer count?

 ## Design/Layout/Routing